sabertazimi/awesome-notes/notes/web/react/reduxBasicNotes.md

   the default case reducer will execute.
 - If no case or matcher reducers ran, the original existing state value will be returned unchanged.
+- `ActionCreator` from RTK has method `ActionCreator.match(action: Action)`, can used to TypeScript type narrowing.

 ```ts
 import { createReducer } from '@reduxjs/toolkit';